podsixisjerks/Please-Contain-Yourself/1-Installation_and_Intro/README.md

 First things first, let's install Docker:

-- [ ] Go to [Docker's website](https://www.docker.com/products/docker) and download the version that's appropriate for your operating system
+- [X] Go to [Docker's website](https://www.docker.com/products/docker) and download the version that's appropriate for your operating system

-- [ ] After you've dragged Docker into your Applications, find Docker in your Applications and click it to complete the installation
+- [X] After you've dragged Docker into your Applications, find Docker in your Applications and click it to complete the installation

-- [ ] Check to make sure everything worked correctly.
+- [ X Check to make sure everything worked correctly.
 Open up the terminal and type `docker --version`

 You should see something like:
 ```sh